nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 5 - Instruction Sets and Operands.md

 		- x86 instruction sets from Intel are CISC because it includes so many instructions, many which take a long time to execute.
 	- **RISC - Reduced Instruction Set Computer**
 		- A RISC instruction set is small compared to CISC.
-		- RISC designs strive for the minimum set of instructions that is enough for all computations.
+		- RISC designs strive for the minimum set of instructions that is enough for all computations (e.g. totalling 32 instructions).
+		-